yilun917/Neural_Network_Behavioral_Cloning/README.md

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals / steps of this project are the followings:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set